Oaxaca en la historia y en el mito: Donají

 Donají head is also used as a logo for the city of Oaxaca and the legend of Donají has had top billing in the annual Oaxacan dance festival called the Guelaguetza.

 Construction

 Workmen of various skin colors are pictured below constructing huge buildings in Oaxaca.

 During the colonial period, laborers like those you see above built over two dozen colonial churches and convents in el centro of Antequera.

+The church pictured in the mural is the Templo de San Juan de Dios.
+It is located where the first mass was held in Oaxaca, originally by the edge of the Atoyac River which was moved out of the central area of the city in the Colonial period.